JustGiving: Notable fundraisers

-In 2004, JustGiving was recognised in the 2004 Charity Times annual Awards in their Fundraising & IT Services category.

-Charity Times claimed the company had "transformed the face of donating in the UK".

 Corporate affairs

 Ownership

 JustGiving was acquired by U.S.-based Blackbaud, Inc. for £95 million in October 2017.

 Blackbaud were criticised in the wake of the Robb Elementary School shooting for its links with the National Rifle Association of America.

 International expansion and U.S. subsidiary sale

 In 2003, JustGiving launched a subsidiary in the United States, changing its name to FirstGiving in 2005.
 FirstGiving is located in Somerville, Massachusetts.

-In 2010 the New York Times reported that FirstGiving.com was "among the best known" online fund-raising sites.
+In 2010, The New York Times reported that FirstGiving.com was "among the best known" online fund-raising sites.

 In August 2012, FirstGiving was acquired by FrontStream Holdings, LLC.

 Finances

-In February 2017, JustGiving was reported of taking more than £20 million from fundraisers while paying staff up to £200,000.
+In February 2017, JustGiving was reported to be taking more than £20 million from fundraisers while paying staff up to £200,000.
 It takes a cut from most donations and while some of the money is used for maintenance, product development and charity training, accounts show that more than £10 million was spent on staff costs in 2016.
 This includes an average salary of more than £60,000 for some directors, sales and administration workers, with the head of the firm having earned approximately £198,000.
-A charity chief executive had accused JustGiving of being greedy, saying the fees were 'hard to stomach' and fundraisers had expressed their anger, labelling the site 'JustTaking'.
+A charity chief executive had accused JustGiving of being greedy, saying the fees were "hard to stomach" and fundraisers had expressed their anger, labelling the site "JustTaking".